Jurek-Raben/DawProject-Tool/README.md

 #### This can't work due to the API limitations

 - VST2/AU preset generation/export.
 Renoise does not provide any way to get the .fxp / .aupreset data.
 The device.active_preset data only contains the individual inline song data of the VST2 or AU plugin, assumingly different to VST3.
-This is already implemented in Renoise via "import preset..." and "export preset...", just not made available in the API for some strange reasons.
+This is already implemented in Renoise via "import preset..." and "export preset...", just not made available in the API for unknown reasons.
 - VST3 preset export might be wonky, because it grabs the preset data from device.active_preset_data's `<ParameterChunk>` node, assuming that this is simply the complete .vstpreset.
 But it might not be the case for every plugin...
 - parameterID mapping, so most automation won’t work, except for some VST3 plugins still using the index as parameter id (e.g. Redux VST3)
 - The correct VST2 plugin identifier can't be set (an integer, which you see as "Unique ID" in the plugin info tooltip), since it is neither available in the API nor in device.active_preset_data, but required for VST2 preset loading